-World Foreign Direct Investment since 1970, Net Inflows, US\$ billions
+Chart 20: Total World Foreign Direct Investment since 1970, US\$ billions

-Given Taiwan's high degree of dependence on international trade, protectionism and isolationism are likely to hurt Taiwan much more than the Mainland.
+Given Taiwan's high degree of dependence on international trade (see Chart 11), isolationism and protectionism are likely to hurt Taiwan much more than the Mainland.
 Unlike the Mainland, the Taiwan economy cannot prosper by going alone.
 For Taiwan, the optimal strategy is to be as open as possible.
-Its economy is too small to achieve an efficient scale if it pursues a protectionist trade and direct investment policy.
-Populism, which tends to favour protectionism and isolationism, must be carefully managed in Taiwan.
+Its economy is too small to achieve efficient scale if it pursues a protectionist trade and direct investment policy, which will certainly be countered by a similarly protective policy elsewhere.
+Populism, which tends to favour isolationism and protectionism, must be carefully managed in Taiwan.